Rebuild or reindex the catalog

 Selective reindex (reindexIndex)

-Re-extracts a single index for all objects:
+Re-extracts a single index from all ZODB objects:

 catalog.reindexIndex("review_state")